About Pinoy Henyo

 1. To play as individuals, each player writes five words on each card.
 Each word must be under each different category.
 Drop the cards into a bin or box.
 On a player's turn, he picks a card from the box without looking at it.
 Another player sticks the card on his forehead.
 You may also use a hat to where you can stick the card.
 The guesser then starts asking questions that can only be answered by a yes or no or may be.
 Any of the other players can respond.

 2. To play in groups, a team may have more than two members.
 In each turn, assign a guesser.
-A guesser can only be a guesser once.
+A guesser can only act a guesser once.
 The rest of the team act as responders.
 Playing in groups could be more fun and exciting because it adds confusion to the guesser as the respondents reply with different answers.

 In the Philippines, the players may answer in Filipino or English.
 If in Filipino, the only allowed answers are – oo, hindi, puede – which mean yes, no, may be.
 For non-Filipinos, you can play the game in your own language.
 Instead of Pinoy Henyo, call the game Word Genius or Name That Word, or anything similar in your language.
 For example, Génie Français or Genio Español.